Account Settings

 - **Audit access after staff or vendor changes:** remove old team members, revoke unused API keys, and review authorized apps when someone leaves or a tool is retired.

-If something in Settings looks wrong, compare the account-level area with the workspace-level page.
+If something in Settings looks wrong, compare the account-level area with the related workspace-level page.
 For example, a campaign sender problem usually belongs in Email Delivery Connections, while a subscription or invoice question belongs in Billing.

 ## Related Guides